hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 The client can only receive properties from the authorized API Resource based on the Role Base Access Control for the user who created the access token.
 This authorization derives from the organization, the capability and the scope (roles) that the associated user is assigned.
 The authorization for the client will inherit the user's permission who created the Client Application registration under the API Gateway.
 Note that subsequent change to the user's permission after the Client Application registered will impact the response returned based on current authority.

 ### API end-points

+The REST API for DSCC requires client application to issue the REST API request to the URL that is associated with the DSCC instanced deployed at the associated region.
+As of November 2021, here is the list of the Domain URLs where client application must use as the base-URL to access to the REST API.

 ### Asynchronous Response